jundalisay/superb/content/en/maharlika/laws/epira-irr/part-4/rule-23.md

 whose output is bought by NAPOCOR under Purchase Power Agreements (PPAs), Energy Conversion Agreements (ECAs) or any other similar contractual relationship.

 Section 3.
 Privatization Objectives.

-The Privatization of the NAPOCOR assets intends to achieve the following
+The Privatization of the NAPOCOR assets intends to achieve the following objectives:

-objectives:
-(a) To ensure and accelerate the total electrification of the country;
+- Ensure and accelerate the total electrification of the country
-(b) To ensure the quality, reliability, security and affordability of the supply of electric power;
+- Ensure the quality, reliability, security and affordability of the electricity
-(c) To ensure transparent and reasonable prices of electricity in a regime of free and fair competition and full public accountability to achieve greater operational and economic efficiency and enhance the competitiveness of Philippine products in the global market;
+- Ensure transparent and reasonable prices of electricity in a regime of free and fair competition and full public accountability to achieve greater operational and economic efficiency and enhance the competitiveness of Philippine products in the global market
-(d) To enhance the inflow of private capital and broaden the ownership base of the power generation, transmission and distribution sectors;
+- Enhance the inflow of private capital and broaden the ownership base of the power generation, transmission and distribution sectors
-(e) To ensure fair and non-discriminatory treatment of public and private sector entities in the process of Restructuring the electric power industry;
+- Ensure fair and non-discriminatory treatment of public and private sector entities in the process of Restructuring the electric power industry
-(f) To protect the public interest as it is affected by the rates and services of electric utilities and other providers of electric power;
+- Protect the public interest as it is affected by the rates and services of electric utilities and other providers of electric power
-Page 75 of 100(g) To assure socially and environmentally compatible energy sources and infrastructure;
+- Assure socially and environmentally compatible energy sources and infrastructure
-(h) To promote the utilization of indigenous and new and Renewable Energy Resources in power generation in order to reduce dependence on imported energy; and
+- Promote the utilization of indigenous and new and Renewable Energy Resources in power generation in order to reduce dependence on imported energy
-(i) To ensure consumer protection and enhance the competitive operation of the electricity market.
+- Ensure consumer protection and enhance the competitive operation of the electricity market.

-Section 4.
+## Section 4.
 Privatization Guidelines.

 (a) The Privatization value to the National Government of the NAPOCOR generation assets, real estate, other disposable assets as well as IPP